chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/aws_marketplace.rst>`__

-Chef provides Amazon Machine Images (AMIs) for Chef Automate and Chef server that can be launched from the `AWS Marketplace <https://aws.amazon.com/marketplace/seller-profile/ref=srh_res_product_vendor?ie=UTF8&id=e7b7691e-634a-4d35-b729-a8b576175e8c>`__.
+Chef provides Amazon Machine Images (AMIs) for Chef Automate and Chef Infra Server that can be launched from the `AWS Marketplace <https://aws.amazon.com/marketplace/seller-profile/ref=srh_res_product_vendor?ie=UTF8&id=e7b7691e-634a-4d35-b729-a8b576175e8c>`__.
 Hourly metered billing and Bring Your Own License (BYOL) options are available.

 Metered AMI
 -----------------------------------------------------
-The Chef Automate Amazon Machine Image (AMI) is preinstalled with Chef Automate and Chef server on a single instance.
+The Chef Automate Amazon Machine Image (AMI) is preinstalled with Chef Automate and Chef Infra Server on a single instance.
 When using the metered billing AMI, an hourly aggregate of your Chef Automate usage is calculated and billed through your Amazon Web Services (AWS) account.
 Follow the steps in the sections below to use the Chef Automate metered billing AMI:

 Accept software terms
 +++++++++++++++++++++++++++++++++++++++++++++++++++++